rcarrata/rcarrata.github.io/_posts/2018-10-06-integrate-tower-with-idm.md

 * IdM Configuration:

-We are going to create a IdM user/group and configure LDAP Auth in Ansible Tower.
-I assumed that the idM server is installed and running, otherwise install it following this doc [1]
+We are going to create an IdM user/group and configure LDAP Auth in Ansible Tower.
+I assume that the IdM server is installed and running; otherwise, install it following this doc [1].

 Create IdM user "tower" and group "tower-admins" and add the user to the group